By the end of this section, you will be able to do the following:

 - The gametic chromosomes combine during fertilization to produce offspring with the same chromosome number as their parents.

 Despite the lack of direct evidence that chromosomes carry traits, the compelling correlation between chromosome behavior during meiosis and Mendel's abstract laws led scientists to propose the Chromosomal Theory of Inheritance.
 Critics pointed out that individuals had far more independently segregating traits than they had chromosomes.
 About ten years after the theory was proposed, Eleanor Carothers was the first to discover physical evidence supporting it; she observed independent chromosome assortment in grasshoppers.
 Then, after several years of carrying out crosses with the fruit fly, Drosophila melanogaster, Thomas Hunt Morgan provided additional experimental evidence to support the Chromosomal Theory of Inheritance.

 Genetic Linkage and Distances

 Mendel’s work suggested that traits are inherited independently of each other.
 Morgan identified a 1:1 correspondence between a segregating trait and the X chromosome, suggesting that random chromosome segregation was the physical basis of Mendel’s model.
 This also demonstrated that linked genes disrupt Mendel’s predicted outcomes.
 That each chromosome can carry many linked genes explains how individuals can have many more traits than they have chromosomes.
 However, researchers in Morgan’s laboratory suggested that alleles positioned on the same chromosome were not always inherited together.
 During meiosis, linked genes somehow became unlinked.

-In 1909, Frans Janssen observed chiasmata—the point at which chromatids are in contact with each other and may exchange segments—prior to the first meiosis division.
+In 1909, Frans Janssen observed chiasmata—the point at which chromatids are in contact with each other and may exchange segments—prior to the first meiotic division.
 He suggested that alleles become unlinked and chromosomes physically exchange segments.
 As chromosomes condensed and paired with their homologs, they appeared to interact at distinct points.
 Janssen suggested that these points corresponded to regions in which chromosome segments exchanged.
 We now know that the pairing and interaction between homologous chromosomes, or synapsis, does more than simply organize the homologs for migration to separate daughter cells.
 When synapsed, homologous chromosomes undergo reciprocal physical exchanges at their arms in homologous recombination, or more simply, “crossing over.”